kevinsogo/compgen/README.md

 *.exe
 ```

-This also means that the folders `tests/` and `kgkompiled` may be freely deleted if you're trying to free up space.
+This also means that the folders `tests/` and `kgkompiled/` may be freely deleted if you're trying to free up space.
 They can always be regenerated from the other files.